ualibraries/ual-geoblacklight/README.md

 Troubleshooting the Solr server is pretty easy with the logs mounted in `app/solr/server/logs`.

-ATM, software versions are controlled in one of three places:
+Software versions are controlled in one of three places:

 * `docker/app/Dockerfile`
 * `docker/app/serve.sh`
 * `docker-compose.yml`

 TODO: consolidate these into one env, if possible.

+Unfortunately, the GOB Solr config has to live on the Solr instance, since it is a separate container.
+It is cloned there at container build time, so the container is run with it already in place.
+Therefore code updates are necessary both in the GOB app container and the Solr container.